LHC Physics

+We consider a slight modification of the infinite range Coulomb potential to take account of the finite size of the universe.
+Surprisingly, the energy levels are almost doubled.

+\begin{flushleft} Keywords: Yukawa, Fine Structure, Energy Levels. \end{flushleft} We start by factoring in the finite size of the universe in the Coulomb potential which has infinite range.
+This can be done if we introduce the Yukawa potential,

-into the Dirac equation instead of the usual Coulomb potential \cite{greinermuller}.
-In (\ref{4ebb1}), $\mu$ is proportional to the mass of the photon $\sim 10^{-65}gms$ and is therefore a very small quantity.
+in place of the Coulomb potential.
+This has the range $r \sim \frac{1}{\mu}$ which can be taken to be the radius of the universe, into the Dirac equation instead of the usual Coulomb potential \cite{greinermuller}.
 We introduce (\ref{4ebb1}) into the stationary Dirac equation to get